leyhline/Lagrange/_posts/2018-02-25-the-passionate-programmer.md

 ---
 title: "Book Review: The Passionate Programmer"
 tags: [book, programming, review]
-caption: Venus and Mars Embracing as Vulcan Works at His Forge (1543) by Enea Vico after Parmigianino
+caption: "Venus and Mars Embracing as Vulcan Works at His Forge (1543) by Enea Vico after Parmigianino"
 ---

-Since my formal education – much to my preference – was more focused on the theoretical aspects of computer science, I realize that I still lack some practical knowledge and professional experience.
+Since my formal education — much to my preference — was more focused on the theoretical aspects of computer science, I realize that I still lack some practical knowledge and professional experience.
 At the moment I am working on this by looking for a job in industry.
 But I don't think this is sufficient.

 <blockquote>
 “Erfahrung heißt gar nichts.
 Man kann seine Sache auch 35 Jahre schlecht machen.” <br>